 Over the week before Christmas 2006, Guasti and his ex-partner dismantled and tore down their office.
 The ordeal left him in no mood to ring in the holidays.
 Besides no longer owning his own business, he no longer had a job, leaving him unable to justify spending time plugging away a fan-made game that wouldn't earn him any money.
 Worse yet, he was on the brink of breaking up with his long-time girlfriend.
 On New Year's Eve, he took a quiet moment for himself, closed his eyes, and made a wish: "A better year.
 Just that."

 Without enough money to go on vacation, he and his girlfriend spent two months scouting locations for a new studio.
 They settled on a derelict house near a train station.
 He signed a rental lease and worked tirelessly over nine months, gutting the place and equipping it for recording.
-Like all other goods and services in Argentina, where he was now living, construction cost an arm and a leg, so Guasti learned how to do everything himself: plumbing, electricity, the works.
+Like all other goods and services in Argentina, construction cost an arm and a leg, so Guasti learned how to do everything himself: plumbing, electricity, the works.

-By the end of 2007, Guasti had a mostly-brand-new studio up and running.
+By the end of 2007, he had a mostly-brand-new studio up and running.
 Dusting off AM2R after a year away, he threw himself into development.
-A few months later, he was satisfied with his progress, and wondered if others might agree: "I started to make some test rooms and put together a small demo."
+A few months later, he was satisfied with his progress, and wondered if others might agree.
+"I started to make some test rooms and put together a small demo."